-Again, figures in the table on the previous page mimic the national data.
+Again, figures in the table above mimic the national data.
 Notice that on the third statement, only 54% of respondents think they will do well on tests.
 A first-year experience course needs to teach strategies for improving note taking skills, study habits, preparation for exams, formation of study groups, test anxiety relief strategies, and test taking skills.

-Relevance of Academic Experience This mindset refers to students' views of whether their college work is preparing them for future success.
-Strongly Agree/ Disagree/ Agree Strongly Disagree This college is preparing me for what I plan to do in life.
+Relevance of Academic Experience

+This mindset refers to students' views of whether their college work is preparing them for future success.

+Strongly Agree/ Agree Disagree/ Strongly Disagree Neutral This college is preparing me for what I plan to do in life.
 87% 3% 10% What I learn in my classes is necessary for my success in the future.
-83% 3% 14% I understand how my academic work is preparing me for the career field in which Lam interested 84% 3% 14%
+83% 3% 14% I understand how my academic work is preparing me for the career field in which I am interested.
+84% 3% 14%